FatinShadab/TRREASURE_IMAGE/README.md

 <!-- Optional -->
 ## License
- This project is open source and available under the [...
-License]().
+ This project is open source and available under the [MIT License]().